JChirinos3201/MKS65C-FinalProject/README.md

 - Edited white card distribution to run smoother
 ### 2019-01-08 -- _Camilla Cheng_
 - Fixed compiler errors
-- Added black card distribution displayed white cards to clients, not working
+- Added black card distribution
+- Displayed white cards to clients, not working
 ### 2019-01-08 -- _Joan Chirinos_
 - Established a foundation of methods in the ```main()```
   - This was used to lay down a groundwork of what we needed to work on, and in what order they would show up